nathanjhood/NapiAddon/README.md

 $ yarn install
 ```

-Aside from ```NapiAddon.cmake```, all other files are presented solely as a demo Node Addon project which uses the proposed CMake API.
+Aside from ```CMakeJS.cmake```, all other files are presented solely as a 'hello world' demo of a Node Addon project which uses the proposed CMake API, from the perspective of an end-user.

 Thanks for reading!